Tedyst/licenta/docs/licenta_bruteforce_download.md

 ## licenta bruteforce download

-Run the extractor tool for the provided file
+Download a file and import it into the database

 ### Synopsis

-Run the extractor tool for the provided file
+Reads a file from the internet and imports it into the database.
+The file must be in ISO8859-1 encoding, otherwise the import will fail.
+The file must be a text file, with one password per line.
+Duplicate passwords will be ignored.

 ```
 licenta bruteforce download [file] [flags]